kpentland/kpentland.github.io/index.md

 ### About Me

 I am currently working as a **computational scientist** in the **plasma simulation** group at the [**Culham Centre for Fusion Energy**](https://ccfe.ukaea.uk/).
-Prior to this, I was a student in the [**Mathsys II CDT**](https://warwick.ac.uk/fac/sci/mathsys/) reading for a **PhD in the Mathematics of Real-World Systems**.
+Prior to this, I was a doctoral student in the [**Mathsys II CDT**](https://warwick.ac.uk/fac/sci/mathsys/) reading for a **PhD in the Mathematics of Real-World Systems**.
 Please head to my [**profile**](https://kpentland.github.io/profile/) page for an overview of my work and educational history.

 ---

 ### Research Interests

-My research interests span a wide range of areas in computational mathematics, including:
+My research interests span a wide range of areas in computational mathematics including:

 * numerical integration (e.g. parallel-in-time methods)
 * surrogate modelling (e.g. Gaussian process emulation)